Our story

 Art with a worthy cause

 The name says it: Crystal Worthy Art.
-From the start, the mission was to give back — proceeds from Crystal’s own original paintings go to St. Jude Children’s Research Hospital and other charities.
+From the start, the mission was to give back — proceeds from Crystal's own original paintings go to St. Jude Children's Research Hospital, so no family ever receives a bill for treatment, travel, housing, or food.
 Making art and doing good were always meant to go together here.
-[Add why St. Jude / giving back matters to you personally, if you’d like to share it.]

 Today — a place to gather and create

-Now the studio is open, full of classes, paint parties, and Open Studio Fridays — a place where first-timers become regulars and strangers become friends over canvases and laughter.
+Now the studio is open and full of life — Bob Ross oil classes, wine-glass nights, chunky-blanket sessions, paint parties, and Open Studio Fridays.
+First-timers become regulars, strangers become friends, and the walls fill with new work every week.
 The house became a studio.
 The studio became a little community.
-And we’re just getting started.
-[Add what’s next — the café next door, new offerings, your hopes for it.]
+And with the café coming next door, we're just getting started.

 Come be part of it